Sports/Remedial/Deep Tissue Massage

 Either sessions are generally done with the client removing a certain amount of clothing and having oil applied to their skin.
 Often, clients don’t wish for this so we work through clothing with compression techniques.
 So if the thought of undressing and/or being covered in oil puts you off, it’s not a problem.

 Sessions are up to 60 minutes but initial session may go over.
-Payments can be taken via cash, cheque, bank transfer or debit/credit card
+Payments can currently only be taken in cash.

 Block sessions are required to be paid either upfront or at first session and are valid for 6 months*.
 Missed appointments and unused sessions will be forfeited.
 No refunds or transfers

 For all services, please wear appropriate clothing so we can inspect, assess and work on the body part(s) or be prepared to remove certain layers of clothing

 Appointments times are flexible but available from 9:30am – 6:00pm (last appointment) Monday – Thursday, 9:00am – 12:00pm Friday and Saturday 9:00-12:30

 Please give as much notice as possible for postponements/cancellations and at least 24 hours.
 While we cannot enforce a cancellation fee, we can refuse future appointments.
 Late cancellations and no-shows could mean someone else not being able to have an appointment they desperately need